Non-abelian soft radiation data for a celestial theory: Introduction and motivation

 Results such as those of Refs.~\cite{Almelid:2015jia,Almelid:2017qju} are examples of a more general fact.
 Leading-power infrared effects in non-abelian gauge theories are known to impressive accuracy, thanks to decades of work, largely motivated by phenomenological efforts.
 This applies to both virtual corrections to fixed-angle multi-leg scattering amplitudes, and to the currents describing the real radiation of multiple soft particles at leading power.
 All these high-order corrections (reviewed in~\cite{Agarwal:2021ais}) provide perturbative data and powerful constraints for a putative celestial theory, but have so far received limited attention.

-The purpose of our paper is to collect, organize and present some of these high-order results in the language of celestial holography, and highlight the evidence for the existence of an effective celestial theory, as well as the most significant chellenges to it, pointing to effects that would be very unconventional for a two-dimensional CFT.
+The purpose of our paper is to collect, organize and present some of these high-order results in the language of celestial holography, and highlight the evidence for the existence of an effective celestial theory, as well as the most significant challenges to it, pointing to effects that would be very unconventional for a two-dimensional CFT\footnote{It is, by now, widely understood that CCFTs must have peculiar characteristics that distinguish them substantially from standard textbook CFTs.
+See, for example, Ref.~\cite{Iacobacci:2024laa}}.
 We will focus here on single and multiple soft emission currents, leaving the analysis of multipole virtual corrections to fixed-angle amplitudes to future work.
 We will begin in \secn{Nonabfact} with a very concise review of the factorization of fixed-angle scattering amplitudes, in order to set up our notation, and we will briefly describe the free-boson CFT introduced in Ref.~\cite{Magnea:2021fvy}.
 In \secn{FactRad}, we will discuss the known results on the factorization of soft radiation from hard scattering amplitudes, at leading power in soft energies, and we will introduce our conventions for translating the results between the two languages.